Holocaust and genocide studies - XM0014

 Holocaust and genocide studiesPrint & Share

-Across all of these genocides there are common themes, which we consider in relation to each.
-These include trauma and testimony, the limits of representation, the survivor experience across generations and cultures, the role of the law in adjudicating war crimes, media coverage of atrocity, and the failure to prevent genocide.
+You’ll explore the Holocaust as a turning point in human history, along with the causes and effects of modern genocides all over the world and what’s being done to prevent them.
+You’ll examine themes such as trauma and testimony, the limits of representation, the survivor experience across generations and cultures, the role of the law in adjudicating war crimes, media coverage of atrocity and the failure to prevent genocide

 This area of study is offered in the following courses or can be taken where you have 4 free electives.
 To see if you can take this area of study within a double degree select from the course offering below.